RLain/bash-scripting/README.md

 - Is null: `z`

 `💡 You can’t run a python script using bash!
 You can make and update the file using nano in the shell but need to execute using $ python3 nameOfFile.py`

+### Special Characters

+- Double quotes presrve some of the special characters
+- Single quotes preserve all of the special characters

+For example:
+var="name"
+echo $var
+echo "$var"
+echo '$var'

+Will return:

+name
+name
+$var